Show TQ in batctl neighbors

 Currently batctl neighbors shows interface, mac and last-seen.
 It would be helpful if I could see the TQ towards the neighbor as well.
 This would reduce the need to grep the originators list for the chosen path.

-#1 Updated by Sven Eckelmann about 1 month ago
+#1 Updated by Sven Eckelmann 3 months ago

 This is currently a problem.
 The TQ (unlike the throughput from B.A.T.M.A.N.
 V) is a per batadv_neigh_ifinfo and not a per batadv_hardif_neigh_node.
 And the neighbor table dump prints the info from batadv_hardif_neigh_node and not batadv_neigh_ifinfo.